gamer-project/gamer/doc/wiki/Installation:-Configure.py.md

        return paths, compilers, flags
    ```
 > [!IMPORTANT]
-> All flags must be set in `flags`, otherwise it will be considered as a path.
+> All flags must be set in `flags`; otherwise, they will be interpreted as library paths.

 3. Add `NEW_FLAG -new_flag` in your machine configuration file `configs/YOUR.config`.
    ```